dev-pasa/PythonForData/README.md

 ![Cover image](Course.jpg)

 1. This repo contains Jupyter notebook for exercise and projects from this Udemy course.
 2. This course offers fundamentals of Data Science and Machine Learning using python.
-This is my learning process to understand Python and hopefully move towards PySpark and SparkR, along side Apache Airflow and Apache Kafka.
+This is my learning process to understand Python and hopefully move towards PySpark and SparkR, alongside Apache Airflow and Apache Kafka.

 ##### Contents: